Pipes of War

 ‘What, are you guys like a pop group or something?’

-‘No, we fight sanitation themed crime and ensure the city is safe and clean.
+‘No, grime, as in sanitation themed crime.
+We ensure the city is safe and clean.
 There is evil out there, Nelson; criminals and psychopaths who want to bring down this city, creating chemical weapons and spreading viruses to wreak havoc.’

 ‘Wait, what?
 How come none of this is in the news?’ asked a startled Nelson.